-Rectal Prolapse
+Rectal Prolapse Treatment in Melbourne

 Rectal prolapse is a condition that involves the rectum turning inside out on itself and coming out through the anus.
-Full-thickness rectal prolapse involves the whole wall of the bowel turning inside out on itself, partial thickness involves the inner lining only.
+Full-thickness rectal prolapse involves the whole wall of the bowel turning inside out on itself; partial thickness involves the inner lining only.

 Symptoms: